jdlourenco/gipherfs/README.md

 Running gipherfs:

-This guide assumes no root permissions on the target machine
+This guide assumes no root permissions and that CUDA 7.5 development kit is already installed on the target machine.

 Download and compile FUSE 2.9.7 from https://github.com/libfuse/libfuse